hyperdxio/hyperdx-otel-react-native/README.md

-# Splunk Distribution of OpenTelemetry for React Native
+# HyperDX Distribution of OpenTelemetry for React Native

 > :construction: This project is currently **Experimental**.
 Do not use it in production environments.